bimschleger/bimschlegerdotcom/README.md

 # Bimschleger Dot Com
 My personal website.
-Inspired by the radical simplicity of the Understudy.com website, I wanted to create a personal page that simply allows for people to get in touch with me.
+I used ChatGPT to generate a basic personal website, which it was surprisingly good at.